Futsch1/image-sieve/README.md

 Depending on the mode, you need to indicate a target directory that is used for the result of the sieving process.
 Once you are done, click the start button and the sieve process will start.

 ## Misc
 If you want to help, clone and pull-request.
-The tool uses the [sixtyfps](https://github.com/sixtyfpsui/sixtyfps) GUI framework, a few of the great [bootstrap icons](https://icons.getbootstrap.com/) and the [Ubuntu font](https://design.ubuntu.com/font/).
+The tool uses the [sixtyfps](https://github.com/sixtyfpsui/sixtyfps) GUI framework and a few of the great [bootstrap icons](https://icons.getbootstrap.com/).

 ## Disclaimer
 This tool is free software.
 The author does not take any responsibility or liability for data lost due to bugs or faulty use of the software.
 Note that the software is in constant development and may contain bugs.
 Use at your own risk!